espocrm/documentation/docs/administration/bpm-events.md

 Broadcasts a specified signal.
 Placeholders can be used in a signal name.
 Example: `test.{$id}`, {$id} will be replaced with the ID of the target record.

-If the first character of the signal name is `@`, it will broadcast an object signal along with the current target record.
+If the first character of a signal name is `@`, it will broadcast an object signal along with the current target record.
 This signal type can be used only to initiate a new process or trigger a workflow rule.

 ![Signal Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-signal-throw.png)